-Delicious homemade Jalapeno Cheese Bread, flavoured with buttermilk and semolina (finely ground cornmeal), for a perfect side for soups or chilli.
+Delicious homemade buttermilk cheese bread, with added jalapeños.
+Flavoured with buttermilk and semolina, this bread is a perfect side for soups or chilli.
 Makes a killer grilled cheese, too!

-I loved the addition of semolina flour (finely ground cornmeal) to this bread.
+Semolina – I loved the addition of semolina flour to this bread.
 It added great flavour!
 You’ll usually find semolina flour in with the cornmeal at the grocery store.
-If you only have or have access to regular cornmeal, use the finest ground you have or can find.
+If you can’t find semolina, try using the finest ground cornmeal you have or can find.

 - 1/4 cup finely diced jalapenos, ribs and seeds removed

 - 2 1/4 teaspoons active dry or instant yeast

 - 1 cup buttermilk, well shaken and at room temperature

 - 3 Tablespoons butter, melted then cooled to room temperature

 - 1 1/2 cups semolina flour, or fine cornmeal, plus a bit more more to scatter in pan

 - 2 Tablespoons sugar

 - 1 teaspoon salt, a bit less if you've used salted butter